 Boating in Rajsamand Lake

-I was talking to my sister-in-law on phone, “No, No, this time we are going to Udaipur after a long time and it will not be possible for me to take a break in Rajsamand.
+I was speaking with my sister-in-law on the phone, saying, “No, no, this time we’re heading to Udaipur after such a long time, and it won’t be possible for me to stop in Rajsamand.
 Please don’t insist.”

 How to reach Rajsamand from Delhi

-The nearest rail-head for Rajsamand is Mavli junction.
-Mewar Express, the train from Delhi, reaches Mavli at 6:00 am in the morning.
+The nearest railway station to Rajsamand that offers connectivity to Delhi is Mavli Junction.
+The Mewar Express, which starts its journey from Delhi, reaches Mavli at 6:00 AM.

 Mavli Junction